 Don’t make too much of a scene, unless…

 Some brides will love matching costumes, but others brides might think that’s too clichéd.
 Ask the bride her option before you parade a penis-shaped balloons around town.
 You don’t want to embarrass her (or, maybe you do…).

 Don’t let the hen night be the first time people meet

 If the bride is inviting a colleague that doesn’t know any of her close friends, organising a mini event before the hen do is a great shout.

 Visiting the Christmas markets, for example, could allow everyone to get to know each other before the big Christmas hen party.
 This way, you won’t have two guests sticking together and becoming isolated from the group.

 Planning the Christmas hen party?

 Are you the lucky gal in charge of planning the Hen do at Crimbo?
 Well, here at Revolution you’re in the safest hands.
 From cocktails to canapés, we’ll provide a Christmas hen party you’ll never forget (for all the right reasons).

-Get your hen party heels on and book now as bars are booking up fast.
+Get your hen party heels on and book now.